Rheddes/vpn-toggler/README.md

 **VPN Toggler** is a Gnome Shell extension which allow to
 * See the status of a VPN and permit to start and stop VPN.
-* See IP address associated and permit to copy it in clipboard.
+* See IP address associated.

 ## Prerequisite and configuration